Skip to main content

 1. Parses tasks.md into structured JSON

-2. Creates a tracking issue (epic) on GitHub with a full task checklist
+2. Creates a tracking issue (epic) on the per-repo platform (Codeberg primary, GitHub fallback, GitLab alternative) with a full task checklist

 3. Creates individual issues per task, each containing: